-WebAssembly allows you to run a compiled code inside browser.
-Unlike other technologies, such as Silverlight, Java and Flash that required vendor-specific browser plugins, WebAssembly is a web standard.
+WebAssembly allows you to run a compiled code inside the browser.
+Unlike other technologies, such as Silverlight, Java, and Flash that required vendor-specific browser plugins, WebAssembly is a web standard.
 And as such, it’s supported by all major browsers.

-Mono has in-built capability to be compiled into WebAssembly-compatible packages.
+Mono has an in-built capability to be compiled into WebAssembly-compatible packages.
 And, as such, it was a natural choice for the base framework behind client-side Blazor. .NET Core didn’t initially have this capacity.
 However, this is not the case anymore and Blazor is now using .NET.

-At the most basic level, .NET Core is a console applications that can be interested with via a command-line interface, such as Windows Command Prompt or Linux Terminal.
-So, if you need to build an OS-independent command-line application, .NET Core should be your choice.
+At the most basic level, .NET is a console application that can be initiated via a command-line interface, such as Windows Command Prompt or Linux Terminal.
+So, if you need to build an OS-independent command-line application, .NET should be your choice.

-Also, with revamped version of SignalR library and server-side Blazor, you can now maintain a persistent real-time two-way communication between your client and server components with very little code required.
+Also, with a revamped version of the SignalR library and server-side Blazor, you can now maintain persistent real-time two-way communication between your client and server components with very little code required.

 There are many ways of developing desktop applications on .NET.
-If you only intend to run your desktop app on Windows, then .NET Core 3 provides support for this.
-And, just like with everything else in .NET Core, the experience of creating this application type has been vastly improved compared to how it was done in .NET Framework.
+If you only intend to run your desktop app on Windows, then .NET provides support for this.
+And, just like with everything else in .NET, the experience of creating this application type has been vastly improved compared to how it was done in .NET Framework.

-You may ask though, why even bother integrating it with .NET Core?
+You may ask though, why even bother integrating it with .NET?
 Why not just use Electron.js directly?
 There are several reasons for that.

 First of all, your back-end code will be compiled.
 So, if you don’t want to have your code accessible to the users, you won’t have to.
 Likewise, in this scenario, your .NET code can do any background logic it would normally do on the server of a web application.

-Essentially, Electron.NET application is not radically different from a standard ASP.NET application.
-The only differences are that both back-end and front-end parts are hosted in the same process.
+Essentially, an Electron.NET application is not radically different from a standard ASP.NET application.
+The only difference is that both back-end and front-end parts are hosted in the same process.